bateman/dblp-search-ext/README.md

 ## Usage

 1. Install the extension to your Chromium browser (e.g., Chrome, Edge, ...), Firefox, or Safari.
-2. Click on the extension icon to open the popup.
+2. Click on the extension icon to open the pop-up.
 3. Enter the title of the paper you want to search for in the input field.
 Alternatively, highlight some text on the current web page.
 4. Click the 'Search' button to start the search.
-5. The search results will be displayed in the popup.
+5. The search results will be displayed in the pop-up.
 Click the 'Copy BibTeX' button next to a result to copy its BibTeX entry to your clipboard.

 ## Contributions